En Nesyri replaces Benoun in Morocco's World Cup squad

 Amiens full-back Oualid El Hajjam will remain with the squad in a training capacity.

-Morocco, who are bidding to host the 2026 World Cup, have only advanced beyond the group stage one occasion, reaching the last 16 in 1986.
+Morocco, bidding to host the 2026 World Cup, has only advanced beyond the group stage one occasion, reaching the last 16 in 1986.

-They face a tough task to repeat the feat in Russia with Iran, Portugal and Spain their opponents in a difficult Group B.
+It faces a tough task to repeat the feat in Russia with Iran, Portugal and Spain its opponents in a difficult Group B.

 Morocco's final 23-man World Cup squad: